FROM TRAUMATIZED DANCING PONY TO KIDS PONY

 Sunday also had a problem with eating.
 He couldn’t move his head down because of a big abscess on his neck.

-Now Sunday is taking the small kids for rides outside or in the arena.
-He loves to do natural horsemanship because of all the cuddles in between.
+Sunday was taking the small kids for rides outside or in the arena.
+He loved to do natural horsemanship because of all the cuddles in between.

-SUNDAY HAS BEEN SOLD TO AN AMAZING FAMILY AND AS YOU CAN SEE FROM THE PICS BELOW - HE IS VERY HAPPY WITH HER NEW HOME!
+SUNDAY HAS BEEN SOLD TO AN AMAZING FAMILY AND AS YOU CAN SEE FROM THE VIDEO BELOW - HE IS VERY HAPPY WITH HIS NEW HOME!